Integral flow and cycle chip-firing on graphs: Integral flow chip-firing and M-bases

-Suppose $G$ is a graph and $\iota = \{{\bf f}_1 \dots, {\bf f}_g\}$ is a cycle $M$-basis.
-Then results from \cite{GuzKli} imply that the set of $z$-superstable configurations represent a unique element from each equivalence class of $\Z^g/\im({\Lap^*})$.
+Suppose $G$ is a graph with flow $M$-basis ${\mathcal B} = \{{\bf f}_1, \dots, {\bf f}_g\}$.
+Results from \cite{GuzKli} imply that the set of $z$-superstable configurations represent a unique element from each equivalence class of $\Z^g/\im({\Lap^*})$.
 Recall that a configuration is $z$-superstable if no multiset of sites can be fired without resulting in a negative number of chips at some site.
-In the context of dual Laplacians we will call these \defi{$z$-superstable cycle configurations}.
+In the context of dual Laplacians we will call these \defi{$z$-superstable flow configurations}, or just \defi{$z$-superstable configurations} if the context is clear.